 - Integration redesign aligned to SAP’s Clean Core approach

-Clean Core: constraint or enabler?
+Clean Core: constraint or enabler in SAP S/4HANA Cloud Implementation Approach?

 A key principle of SAP S/4HANA Cloud is clean core: